Paymo Logo

 Companies ask employees to use timesheets to monitor the time they spend on and off work.
 Employers can approve timesheets or ask for proof to see if a worker has spent the added time productively.

 The entire procedure is very simple.
 Employees add their exact work time, breaks, or vacation days according to every day of the week.
-The data is then sent to the HR managers or registered into the system in the case of software tools.
+The data is then sent to the HR managers or logged in the timesheet software.
 Lastly, it will be added to the archive or receive the approval of the employees’ managers before being stored.

-Having the duty of adding work time on a regular basis increases work accountability.
-Employees will be the ones responsible for adding and monitoring their own time.
+Your duty of adding work time on a regular basis increases work accountability.
+Employees are the ones responsible for adding and monitoring their own time.
 This prevents people from wasting time as you can ask them to validate the work they claim to have finished.
-In this way, they will be less likely to waste time on non-productive activities.
+So they will be less likely to waste time on non-productive activities.

 Here’s what a digital marketing team member’s weekly timesheet could look like:

-In our example, the team member is working on both short and long-term tasks from three different projects.
-We took the classic case of a general 9-to-6 workday with a one-hour break.
-Notice how some days are dedicated to a single project while during the other days activities are divided according to priority or client requirements.
+In our example, the team member works on short- and long-term tasks from four different projects.
+We took the classic case of a general 9-to-5 workday with a flexible one-hour break.
+Notice how some days are dedicated to a single type of activity (for deep work) while others are filled with various activities, priorities, or client requirements.

-If you’re not sure how often you should use a timesheet, think about your company’s needs.
+Consider your company’s needs if you’re unsure how often you should use a timesheet.
 Usually, organizations use timesheets for payroll.
 This means that they actually only need the timesheet once a month.
 But, employees wouldn’t be able to remember what they’ve done each day after such a long time has passed.
 For this reason, there are roughly five types of timesheets you can choose from:

 • Daily timesheets – employees log their time at the beginning and end of each workday